Frazier, McNeil homer twice as Mets blank D-backs | Devdiscourse

 New York left-hander Steven Matz (10-8) allowed four hits in six innings.
 He struck out seven, walked three and improved to 7-1 at home this season.
 Matz nearly allowed the Diamondbacks to get back in the game in the second inning after being handed a 5-0 lead.
 He issued consecutive walks to Wilmer Flores, Adam Jones and Nick Ahmed but escaped by striking out Carson Kelly and getting pinch hitter Kevin Cron to bounce into a double play.

 The Diamondbacks (75-71) absorbed their fourth straight loss following an 11-1 run that brought them back into the race.
-Arizona began Wednesday 2 1/2 games behind the Cubs.
+Arizona is 2 1/2 games behind the Cubs and the Brewers.
 Ray turned in the shortest start of his career, allowing five runs on five hits in two-thirds of an inning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)